hongtao510/SmartMoneyTracker/README.md

 ### Which technologies are well-suited to solve those challenges?
  * Options transaction flow data handling requirement: high-throughput, low-latency platform for handling real-time data feeds.
-   * Proposed solution: Kafka + Flink
+   * Proposed solution: Kafka + Spark Streaming

 ### What are the primary engineering challenges?
 Why would a Data Engineering Hiring Manager care about this project?
  * Learn and understand a number of new tools/platforms in a three weeks, as well as be able to employ them to solve a real world problem.